mrx7355608/truthtable-client/README.md

-# :sparkles: Truth Table Generator Frontend :sparkles:
+# ✨ Truth Table Generator Frontend ✨
 It is a react based website for my [truthtable-generator](https://www.github.com/mrx7355608/truthtable-generator.git) api.

 You can enter your logical expressions and it will give you an output in the form of a table.
 The output includes all values of A,B,C and D along with the final answers.